kubevirt/user-guide/live-migration.md

 Since the `nodeSelector` section is a hard requirement of  the VM, they can't be overwritten.
 In case the `nodeSelector` section of a Migration conflicts with the `nodeSelector` section of a VM, the migration will fail.

-### Aborting a live migration

-Aborting a live migration is not yet supported.

-### Affinity and Anti-Affinity

-Recent version of Kubernetes support Node- and Pod-Affinity.
-This is not yet supported for VMs.